 Excessive alcohol consumption considers both the amount of alcohol consumed and the frequency of drinking.
 Prescription drug misuse includes taking a drug in a manner other than prescribed and taking drugs that have been prescribed to another person.
 Although moderate alcohol use is associated with health benefits such as reduced risk of heart disease and diabetes , excessive alcohol use causes 88,000 deaths in the US each year .
-Drug overdose deaths were the leading cause of injury death in the US in 2013 .
+More than 46 people died every day from drug overdoses involving prescription opioids in 2016 .

-In 2013, 30% of men 12 and older and 16% of women reported binge drinking in the past month; nearly 10% of men and more than 3% of women reported heavy alcohol use that year .
-Over time, excessive alcohol consumption is a risk factor for hypertension, acute myocardial infarction, fetal alcohol syndrome, liver disease, and certain cancers [5,6].
-In the short-term, excessive drinking is also linked to alcohol poisoning, intimate partner violence, risky sexual behaviors, failure to fulfill responsibilities at home, work, and school, and motor vehicle crashes [2,5,6].
-Alcohol-impaired crashes accounted for nearly one-third of all traffic-related deaths in 2014—nearly 10,000 fatalities .
+In 2015, 27% of people ages 18 and older reported binge drinking in the past month, while 7% reported heavy alcohol use in the past month .
+Over time, excessive alcohol consumption is a risk factor for hypertension, heart disease, fetal alcohol syndrome, liver disease, and certain cancers .
+In the short-term, excessive drinking is also linked to alcohol poisoning, intimate partner violence, risky sexual behaviors, and motor vehicle crashes [2,5].
+Alcohol-impaired crashes accounted for nearly one-third of all traffic-related deaths in 2016—more than 10,000 fatalities .

-From 1999 to 2010, overdose deaths from prescription painkillers have quadrupled in women and more than doubled in men.
-Over 60 Americans die each day from such overdoses; prescription drug misuse now accounts for more than 50% of drug overdose deaths .
-Since 2002, rates of use for cocaine, methamphetamines, and other hallucinogens have either declined or remained steady, while rates of marijuana and heroin use have increased [4,8].
-As of 2014, more teens smoke marijuana than cigarettes and in 2012, 156,000 people reported starting to use heroin, nearly double the number starting in 2006 .
-Marijuana, recently legalized in Washington and Colorado, is the most frequently used illicit drug.
+From 1999 to 2016, overdose deaths from prescription painkillers have increased fivefold, with 200,000 deaths from overdoses related to prescription opiods during this time period.
+Prescription drug misuse now accounts for 40% of opiod drug overdose deaths .
+Since 2002, rates of use for cocaine, methamphetamines, and other hallucinogens have either declined or remained steady, while rates of marijuana and heroin use have increased [7,8].
+As of 2017, more teens smoke marijuana than cigarettes and in 2012, 156,000 people reported starting to use heroin, nearly double the number starting in 2006 .
+Marijuana, now legal in some states, is the most frequently used illicit drug.
 Teenagers account for over half of all new illicit drug users.